 Course descriptions can be found at https://catalog.uconn.edu/hdfs/.

-An earned Master’s degree in HDFS, psychology, gerontology, social work, sociology, or a related field with some teaching experience.
+An earned Master’s degree in early childhood education, HDFS, psychology, gerontology, social work, sociology, or a related field with some teaching experience.

 An earned PhD or other terminal degree in an area relevant to the field; previous teaching experience of relevant courses.